Umer Shareef: Stage

 In 1969, Umer started his career from Karachi as a stage performer at the age of 14.
 He joined theatre, using the stage name Umer Zarif, modelled after his favourite comedian Munawar Zarif, but later renamed himself to Umer Sharif following Egyptian actor Omar Sharif that he admired due to the 1962 movie Lawrence of Arabia.

 In 1976, he wrote the stage play Bionic Servant, inspired by the American TV series Six Million Dollar Man, where Moin Akhter was an actor, marking their first collaboration.

 Some of his extremely popular comedy stage plays were 1989's Bakra Qistoon Pe and Buddha Ghar Pe Hai.

 Sharif became a very popular star during this period.
 Much of the success came from the fact that he started to record his stage shows and his videotapes were rented out in a manner similar to movies.
 Yes Sir Eid and No Sir Eid were among the first stage plays to come out on video.

 Controversy

 For the 50-year anniversary of Pakistan's independence, Sharif performed a play called Umer Sharif Haazir Ho.
-In the play, a representative from many occupations were called into court and asked what they had done for Pakistan in the past 50 years.
-The Lawyer's Association stated a case against Sharif as a result.
+In the play, representatives from many occupations were summoned in court to explain what they had done for Pakistan over the past 50 years.
+Upset by the portrayal a lawyer, an organization of lawyers lodged a case against Sharif as a result.